simpleiot/simpleiot/docs/ref/client.md

 A client interacts with the system by listening for new points it is interested in and sending out points as it aquires new data.

-Simple IoT provides a utilites that assist in creating new clients.
+Simple IoT provides utilites that assist in creating new clients.
 See the [Go package documentation](https://pkg.go.dev/github.com/simpleiot/simpleiot/client) for more information.
 A client manager is created for each client type.
 This manager instantiates new client instances when new nodes are detected and then